-- Be completed in accordance with the Cost Determination Process Rules, programspecific rules, cost report instructions, and policy clarifications; - Be completed for the correct cost-reporting period (Note that the cost reporting period has been prepopulated.
+- Be completed following the Cost Determination Process Rules, program-specific rules, cost report instructions, and policy clarifications; - Be completed for the correct cost-reporting period (Note that the cost-reporting period has been prepopulated.
 See Step 4.
-If provider believes that the dates are incorrect, contact HHSC PFD at costinformationpfd@hhs.texas.gov for assistance); - Be completed using an accrual method of accounting (except for governmental entities required to operate on a cash basis); - Be submitted online as a 2021 Cost Report for the correct program through STAIRS; - Include any necessary supporting documentation, as required, uploaded into STAIRS; - Include signed, notarized, original certification pages (Cost Report Certification and Methodology Certification) scanned and uploaded into STAIRS - There is another Option to submit the certification pages with a Digital Signature.
-Instructions which can be found on the 24 RCC web page under the type of report is due; contained within PFD Long Term Services and Supports home page - Calculate all allocation percentages to at least two decimal places (i.e., 25.75%); - If allocated costs are reported, include acceptable allocation summaries, uploaded into STAIRS. - Have uploaded in STAIRS a detailed asset listing / depreciation schedule if the summary method of reporting was used in Step 8.e. - Have uploaded in STAIRS a workpaper supporting related party building rent / lease if the summary method of reporting was used in Step 8.e.
+If the provider believes that the dates are incorrect, contact HHSC PFD at costinformationpfd@hhs.texas.gov for assistance); - Be completed using an accrual method of accounting (except for governmental entities required to operate on a cash basis); - Be submitted online as a 2022 Cost Report for the correct program through STAIRS; - Include any necessary supporting documentation, as required, uploaded into STAIRS; - Include signed, notarized, original certification pages (Cost Report Certification and Methodology Certification) scanned and uploaded into STAIRS; - There is another option to submit the certification pages with a Digital Signature.
+Instructions can be found on the 24 RCC web page under the type of report that is due on the PFD Long Term Services and Supports home page; - Calculate all allocation percentages to at least two decimal places (i.e., 25.75%); - If allocated costs are reported, include acceptable allocation summaries and upload them into STAIRS. - Have uploaded in STAIRS a detailed asset listing/depreciation schedule if the summary method of reporting was used in Step 8.e. - Have uploaded in STAIRS a work paper supporting related party building rent/lease if the summary method of reporting was used in Step 8.e.